ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

     			whitelist.json		     # Also as above
-    src/                                 # The source code that needs to be put inside the catkin workspace localization_and_mapping/        # The ROS metapackage for localization and SLAM andymark_driver/		     # Characheristic for Anda robot developed at ICENT firos_config/                # Config files for sending the pose husky/                       # Drivers used by Anda robot odometry_correction/         # Improvement of odometry with IMU sensor for Anda robot
+    src/                                 # The source code that needs to be put inside the catkin workspace localization_and_mapping/        # The ROS metapackage for localization and SLAM andymark_driver/		     # Characteristic for Anda robot developed at ICENT firos_config/                # Config files for sending the pose husky/                       # Drivers used by Anda robot odometry_correction/         # Improvement of odometry with IMU sensor for Anda robot